Plants 101

 4. Transport your humidity-loving plants, like ferns and air plants, to your bathroom (provided you have a window that receives some natural light) or another small room and group them together.
 The smaller the room, the easier it is for your plants to maintain humidity and moisture.

-5. DIY a self-watering system with capillary wicks or empty bottles:
+5. DIY self-watering system with capillary wicks or empty bottles:

-– Submerge one end of the capillary wick in a basin of water (choose the size of the water container based on how long you’ll be away for) and the other end of the wick into your plant’s potting mix.
+– Submerge one end of the capillary wick in a basin of water (choose the size of the water container based on how long you'll be away for) and the other end of the wick into your plant's potting mix.
 Your plant will pull the water it needs through the wick while you're away.
-(This is our team's preferred method for extended periods of time away from our plants.)
+(Our team's preferred method!)

 – Upcycle old plastic or glass bottles by filling the bottle with water and puncturing the bottle top.
 Make sure the hole is small enough that water will be released slowly, over time.
 Flip your filled bottle upside down and stick the top of the bottle, with the punctured bottle top, deep into your plant’s potting soil.

 6. Call on a friend.
 If you’re going to be away for an extended period of time (over a month) and have a friend that’s willing to water your houseplants for you—take them up on the offer!
 Leave your friend with clear written instructions, or walk them through your care routine a week or two beforehand.
-We won’t judge if you ask them for photo updates while you’re gone...
-Just make sure to bring them back a souvenir (or send them a new plant as a thank you when you return.)
+We won’t judge if you ask them for photo updates while you’re gone.
+Just make sure to bring them back a souvenir.

-If you occasionally use fertilizer, make sure to hold off on fertilizing your houseplants until you return from your trip.
+If you occasionally use fertilizer on your houseplants, make sure to hold off on fertilizing until you return from your trip.
 Do not fertilize your plants in the weeks prior to your departure.
-You’ll want your plants to grow as slowly as possible while you’re away, which will help your plants conserve energy and water.
+You’ll want your plants to grow as slowly as possible while you're gone, which will help them to conserve energy and water.

 In addition to pruning off any dead, dying, or unhealthy-looking foliage, you can prune off any buds and flowers, which usually require more frequent waterings to stay healthy.

-Pro tip: The tricks above, in particular ways to "water" while away, mostly apply to tropical plants.
-When it comes to drought-tolerant plants like varieties of succulents, ZZ plants, or snake plants, they can go over a month without water, especially if placed out of direct light.
-If you’re an avid traveler, succulent plants are the houseplants for you.
+The tips above apply to mostly tropical foliage plants.
+When it comes to drought-tolerant plants like succulents, ZZ plants, and snake plants, they can go over a month without watering, especially if placed out of direct light.
+If you’re an avid traveler, drought-tolerant plants are the plants for you.

-Whatever preparation you take, give yourself a big pat on the back when you return to happy and healthy houseplants.
-They missed you, too.
+Whatever preparation you take, give yourself a big pat on the back when you return to a healthy and happy houseplant.
+It missed you, too.

 Words By The Sill